openSUSE/openSUSE-git/notes-about-git.md

 # Because the OBS - git is already stablished, OBS will start building
 # the package, if not we can trigger the build manually
 > git obs build

+# To contribute back into the foked project we can go to the Git
+# server (Gitea, Pagure, ...) and do a pull request from our fork to
+# the pool version of the package.

+# Another alternative is to extend `git-obs` to do the job for us.
+> git obs pr

 ```